Oh heeeeeeeyyyyy healthy treats.

 - Form dough into small balls about 1 ½ inches wide.
 Place coconut in a shallow bowl and roll each ball in coconut, pressing it against the sides to get it to stick.

-- Store truffles in the refrigerator in an airtight container for up to three days.
+- Store truffles in the refrigerator in an airtight container for up to ten days.

 Lynn @ Order in the Kitchen says